 Introduction to the Plus Size Model Industry

-Plus-size models are needed because the vast majority of people (especially women) exceed the standard size required by the fashion industry.
+Plus-size models are needed because the vast majority of people (especially women) exceed the standard size required by fashion modeling.
 It becomes unrealistic to see skinny women dressed in catalogues, online stores, magazines, and advertisements.
 Instead, we sometimes want to see women who have a fuller figure.
 This is in line with the reality of how women look for the most part.

 The plus-size modelling industry is smaller than the rest of the fashion industry.
 Regardless of race or background, the fashion industry still relies on the mainstream image of slim, tall women.
 For example, we have never seen a plus-size model from “Victoria’s Secret”.
 But it is growing, and you may want to know more about the trends.